-- 3.9 PPS9 sets out the Government's approach to conservation.
+- highly relevant and, in light of the findings, paragraph 51 of the Framework is particularly important to the assessment of the scheme. - 3.7 The levels of housing growth are currently set out in the East Midlands Plan which remains part of the development plan.
+It is evident that this will be abolished in the near future, possibly before the application is determined.
+However, the RSS figures are evidence based and remain the primary source of information until such time as any revised figures are adopted through the development plan system. - 3.8 The Framework continues to place considerable emphasis on the need to achieve high quality design in all new developments.
+High quality in design and layout is seen as a fundamental element of securing sustainable development and considerable attention must be paid to this issue in all proposals for development. - 3.9 Section 10 of the Framework provides guidance on flooding issues and is relevant given the size of the application site and the presence of Long Clough Brook running through it.
+The flood risk assessment sets out the analysis of the development in terms of flooding and this accompanies the application.
+In terms of national planning policy, the Government's approach is to require any flood risk to be fully appraised and there is a general presumption against development on land at risk of flooding unless there are no reasonable alternatives.
+There is also a requirement to seek to reduce flood risk of the new development schemes through the layout and design and the incorporation of new sustainable drainage systems.
+The flood risk assessment sets out how these matters are addressed and resolved by opening up the existing culverts and improve drainage to Charlestown Road. - 3.10 Section 9 of the Framework sets out the Government's approach to conservation.
 The overall objectives seek to protect and enhance biodiversity throughout the country.
 This includes having a role in regeneration and enhancing conservation assets in new developments.
-The re-use of previously developed land for development is supported; however, where these sites contain significant local ecological value, developers should aim to retain this within the completed development. - 3.10 PPS25 provides guidance on flooding issues and is relevant given the size of the application site and the presence of Long Clough Brook running through it.
-The flood risk assessment sets out the analysis of the development in terms of flooding and this accompanies the application.
-In terms of national planning policy the Government's approach is to require any flood risk to be fully appraised and there is a general presumption against development on land at risk of flooding unless there are no reasonable alternatives.
-There is also a requirement to seek to reduce flood risk through new development schemes through layout and design and the incorporation of new sustainable drainage systems.
-The flood risk assessment sets out how these matters are addressed and resolved by opening up the existing culverts and improved drainage to Charlestown Road.
+The re-use of previously developed land for development is supported; however, where these sites contain significant local ecological value, developers should aim to retain this within the completed development.